refractionPOINT/lce_doc/docs/billing.md

 #### Sidecar Sensors
 A special case around Quota use is called Sidecar Sensors.
 At the moment the only Sidecar Sensor is the Chrome sensor.
-A Sidecar Sensor will not count against your Quota as long as it has a correspondant "normal" sensor.
+A Sidecar Sensor will not count against your Quota as long as it has a corresponding "normal" sensor.

 For example, let's say you have 10 Windows sensors and 10 MacOS sensors online for a total of 20 "normal" sensors.
 This means you will be able to have up to 20 other Chrome sensors online without using any extra quota.
 If 25 Chrome sensors become online however, 5 extra Quota will be consumed.

-The intent is to allow Chrome sensors to be companion sensors enhancing visibility of your existing LimaCharlie deployment without making Chrome-only deployments effectively free.
+The intent is to allow Chrome sensors to be companion sensors, enhancing visibility of your existing LimaCharlie deployment without making Chrome-only deployments effectively free.